Sundance Resort

 Sundance Resort, also known as Sundance Mountain Resort, is a ski resort 13 mi northeast of Provo, Utah.
 It includes more than 5000 acre on the slopes of Mount Timpanogos in Utah's Wasatch Range.
 Alpine skiing began on the site in 1944.
-Actor Robert Redford acquired the area in 1968, then established a year-round resort that would spawn the independent Sundance Film Festival in 1978 and the non-profit Sundance Institute in 1980.
-Redford sold the resort in 2020 to Broadreach Capital Partners and Cedar Capital Partners, but continued to live there until he died in 2025.
+Actor Robert Redford acquired the area in 1968, and eventually established a year-round resort that spawned the independent Sundance Film Festival in 1978 and the nonprofit Sundance Institute in 1980.
+In 2020, Redford sold the resort to Broadreach Capital Partners and Cedar Capital Partners, but continued to live there until he died in 2025.
 The resort was first listed as a census-designated place (CDP) before the 2020 census, in which the population was 113.

 History

 The area known today as the Sundance Resort in the North Fork canyon was surveyed in the mid-1800s by Andrew Jackson Stewart Jr. and his sons, Andrew, Scott, and John Stewart.
 While working for the U.S. government, they discovered the view of Mt.
 Timpanogos.
 They each received 160 acres of land under the Homestead Act, and nearby lots were given to family members.
 Soon, members of the Stewart family erected log cabins.
 By 1911, they owned 2,200 acres and were raising sheep and cattle.
 They formed a company, North Folk Investment Co., to share income and protect the land.
 The area was known as "Stewart Flats" after the large number of Stewart family members living in the area.

-Until 1920, "Stewart Flats" was connected to the wider world by a single unpaved road with a grade of 18 to 20 degrees on the last half mile.
+Until 1920, Stewart Flats was connected to the wider world by a single unpaved road with a grade of 18 to 20 degrees on the last half mile.
 It was referred to as the "big dugway" due to the trench formed from dragging large trees down the road.
-In the early 1920s, the Utah County Commission built an automobile road that passed through "Stewart Falls" as it connected the towns of Aspen Grove and Wildwood.
+In the early 1920s, the Utah County Commission built an automobile road that passed through Stewart Falls as it connected the towns of Aspen Grove and Wildwood.